At some point, your engineering team will encounter a challenging situation.

 What might be grounds for firing someone?
 If a team member exhibited X behavior, or disregarded Y value, would their actions be tolerated?

 Sometimes it’s helpful to consider what isn’t part of your engineering philosophy to clarify what is important.

 So often this comes down to a gut feeling.
 Think of a situation that causes discomfort for you or a member of your team — something that just doesn’t feel right.

 Then take a hard look at exactly what doesn’t sit right, and why.

 Why does an engineering philosophy matter?

 Clarifying an engineering philosophy is a practice of setting boundaries for your team.
 And it’s critical to help new hires understand your philosophy from their first days onboarding onto your team.

-When conflicts arise (and they inevitably will) it’s important to have defined precedents for what will and what own’t be tolerated.
+When conflicts arise (and they inevitably will) it’s important to have defined precedents for what will and what won't be tolerated.
 Such clear guidelines help employees understand their role among the team, and allows them to feel supported by their manager or director.